 Step 1: Upload and record documentation

 Bokio has been created to make bookkeeping as quick and easy as possible.
-You can use the “Upload” button in the left-hand menu to upload material or enter bookkeeping records without receipts.
-If you log in using a mobile browser, you can take a picture of your receipt using your mobile camera and record it directly from your phone.
+You can use the ''Record” button in the left-hand menu to upload receipts, or you can take a picture of your receipt using your mobile phone and upload it using the app.

 Choose what you’re going to record and our modern bookkeeping solution means you’ll never have to think again about bookkeeping accounts, debit, or credit.

 The system interprets the uploaded documentation and suggests bookkeeping templates to use.
 For example, if you’ve bought a computer, you can search for “computer” and Bokio will suggest a template to record the computer.
 The system reads the picture or file and can extract both the amount and the date.